isomerpages/moe-victoriasch/_our-curriculum/Student Development/Environmental Education.md

 ### Victoria School Environmental Policy

 Victoria School is committed to nurture an environmentally conscious community in school.
 Hence, Victoria School believes strongly that students and staff must involve themselves actively in community and environmental programmes.
 They are responsible not only for themselves but also the community at large, which has a stake in conserving the environment in which Singaporeans live.
-This sense of responsibility is guided by our school core values, in particular the values of “Respect” and “Empathy”.
+This sense of responsibility is guided by our school core values, in particular the value of “Empathy”.

 Our vision is for every Victorian to make tangible contributions to his family, work, community and nation, translating environmental empathy into action.